Talk about two emerging prospects for anxiety.

 5-HT is the serotonin pathway.

-Those are the two big players but you can find interaction between almost any neurotransmitter or chemical tied to anxiety and gut bacteria.
+Those are the two big players but you can find the interaction between almost any neurotransmitter or chemical tied to anxiety and gut bacteria.

 GABA, Serotonin, Glutamate, Dopamine, and more.